 After graduating with a degree in Music, Elizabeth Busch '02, completed a master's degree in music performance at the University of Southern California.
 Today, she is a classical guitarist performing across the U.S. and the world.

-Emphases: Composition, Performance, Sound Recording Technology"The aim and final end of all music should be none other than the glory of God and the refreshment of the soul."
+Emphases: Composition, Music Production and Engineering, Performance"The aim and final end of all music should be none other than the glory of God and the refreshment of the soul."

 -Johann Sebastian Bach, German composer, organist, violist, and violinist (1685–1750)

 At Colorado Christian University, you can combine your passion for music with your education by earning a Bachelor of Arts in Music.
 The music degree prepares you for a broad range of musical and non-musical careers, and is excellent preparation for further study in graduate school.
-You can tailor the program to your unique interests by adding an emphasis in composition, performance, or sound recording technology.
+You can tailor the program to your unique interests by adding an emphasis in composition, music production and engineering, or performance.

 The focus of CCU's School of Music is to teach you how to impact your